Users can send emails from System One, where they can specify their own name & email as the sender.

 I don't use the email function from System One

-Besides the fact that you might be missing out on some workflow optimization, we strongly recommend that you go through the trouble of getting your domain verified, considering we will roll out more features in the future that rely on emailing from System One.
+Besides the fact that you might be missing out on some workflow optimization, we strongly recommend that you go through the trouble of getting your domain verified, as we will be rolling out more features in the future that rely on emailing from System One.

-When you would send an email from System One to a Gmail account, you can bring up the following information by clicking the little arrow when you open the email in Gmail.
+When sending an email from System One to a Gmail account, you can bring up the following information by clicking on the little arrow upon opening the email in Gmail.

-An email sent from System One for a successfully authenticated domain would look something like this:
+An email sent from System One to a successfully authenticated domain will look something like this: